citp/privacy-policy-historical/g/go/gof/gofundme.com.md

-> *The following text is extracted and transformed from the gofundme.com privacy policy that was archived on 2017-12-31.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171231192542id_/https%3A//www.gofundme.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the gofundme.com privacy policy that was archived on 2018-06-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180630210559id_/https%3A//www.gofundme.com/privacy) for the most accurate reproduction.*

 # GoFundMe Privacy Policy

-**Date of Last Revision: December 15, 2017.**
+**Date of Last Revision: May 18, 2018.**

 Welcome to the web site or mobile application (as the case may be) (collectively, the "Platform") of [GoFundMe, Inc.](https://www.gofundme.com/) (including its subsidiaries, affiliates, agents, and service providers, collectively, "GoFundMe," "we," "us," and/or "our").
 This Platform is operated by GoFundMe and has been created to provide information about our company, our online platform designed to permit users to post a fundraising campaign to accept monetary donations, and our related services (together with the Platform, the "Services") to our Services users and visitors ("you," and/or "your").
 Except as provided below, this Privacy Policy describes and governs how we collect, use, share and protect data collected from users of or visitors to the Platform.

 Before you use or submit any information through or in connection with the Services, please carefully review this Privacy Policy.
 By using any part of the Services, you consent to the collection, use, and disclosure of your information as further outlined in this Privacy Policy.

+If you are in Europe:

+  * for the purposes of the EU General Data Protection Regulation 2016/679 (the "GDPR"), the data controller is GoFundMe, Inc. and can be reached at the address set out at "Contacting GoFundMe" below;
+  * "information" covers all personal data processed by us which means information that (either in isolation or in combination with other information) enables you to be identified directly or indirectly; and
+  * you will not need to consent to this Privacy Policy, but do acknowledge you have read and understood its terms.

 Information We Collect